konstantins90/symfony-cookie-consent-bundle/README.md

 ### Translations

 All texts can be altered via Symfony translations by overwriting the FNCookieConsentBundle translation files.
+Use the privacy_route variable inside language files to define the definied route names inside your controller.

 ### Styling